On the Effectiveness of Weight-Encoded Neural Implicit 3D Shapes: Implementation and Results

-All images in Figure \ref{fig:thingi10k} were rendered from \repName\ generated from our base configuration, resulting in a total parameter set of 7553 tuned to each shape's implicit function.
-At just 64 kB of memory we find that our lightweight representation can capture complex topologies with relatively high resolution compared to uniform signed distance grids or decimated mesh if similar memory footprints.
+All of the shapes in Figure \ref{fig:thingi10k} were rendered with \repName s generated using our base network architecture, resulting in a total of 7553 weights for each shape's implicit function.
+At just 59 kB of memory we find that our lightweight representation can capture complex geometric topologies at high resolution compared to uniform signed distance grids or adaptively decimated meshes with similar memory footprints.

-For the comparison in Figure \ref{fig:decimation}, each geometry was converted to a \repName\ in our base configuration of 7553 parameters, and is visualized beside the rendered result of a uniformly sampled SDF grid with $20^3$ samples, along with the original mesh adaptively decimated \cite{garland1997surface} down to contain only 7600 floats.
-Compared to decimated meshes (baseline non-uniform format), we observe that our homogeneous format has similar surface quality.
-Compared to SDFs stored on a grid (baseline uniform format) we observe far better quality.
-Additionally, we see that our approach better captures high frequency surface detail than both representations, often producing results that more closely match the "style" of the original shape.
+The comparisons in Figure \ref{fig:decimation} use geometry converted to a \repName\ in our base configuration, visualized next to the rendered result of a uniformly sampled SDF grid with $20^3$ samples as well as with the original mesh adaptively decimated \citep{garland1997surface} down to 7600 floats (i.e., vertex and face data).
+Compared to decimated meshes (our baseline non-uniform format), we observe that weight-encoded neural implicits have similar surface

-We quantify our methods robustness by converting the entirety of the Thingi10k \cite{zhou2016thingi10k} dataset to our \repName\ format, measuring the average surface error (Eqn. \ref{eqn:surfaceError}) and training loss.
-The training loss reported is the mean of errors between the true and predicted SDF values at points sampled using our importance metric outlined in Section \ref{sampling}.
-The surface error is the sum of errors at points along the shape's 0-isocontour,
+quality but with smoother reconstructions due to the continuous (versus piecewise linear) nature of the implicit.
+Compared to SDFs stored on a grid (our baseline uniform format) we observe far better quality at equal memory.
+Furthermore, we notice that our approach better captures high frequency surface detail compared to both these representations, often producing results that more closely match the curvature of the original shape.

-We use these simple metrics in conjunction for their ability to not only measure error at the surface but also error within the bounding volume.
-Errors within the bounding volume manifest as increased rendering times or holes in the model during rendering, while surface errors are clear when marching cubes over the learnt SDF field.
+We measure our method's robustness by converting the Thingi10k (\citep{zhou2016thingi10k}) dataset and measuring the average surface error ($\textstyle {1}\big/{N}\sum_{i=1}^N |f_{\theta}(p_i)|$) and training loss.
+We report mean training loss for errors between the true and predicted SDF values at points sampled using our importance metric (Section \ref{sampling}).
+This surface error is the sum of errors at points along the shape's 0-isocontour.
+These metrics measure both the error at the surface and within the shape's bounding volume.
+Errors within the bounding volume decrease rendering performance and/or lead to hole artifacts in the shape during visualization.
+Surface errors are more evident after meshing the implicit SDF using, i.e., marching cubes.
+We sample $10^5$ surface points when measuring surface error, and compute loss against a training set of $1M$ points.
+We visualize results on the entire Thingi10k dataset in Figure \ref{fig:reconstructionHistograms}.
+We find that, at our base configuration, 93\% of the $10^5$ Thingi10k shapes reach a surface error below 0.003, and no model exceeds 0.01 (worst case of 0.0097; see Fig. \ref{fig:failure}).